-1 August NMC for?
-6. How would the PSA would characterise The NMC's competency and conducts with to fitness to practice and Conduct and Competency Committee?
-The following request was made: 5.
+NMC for?
+6. How would the PSA would characterise The NMC's competency and conducts with regards to fitness to practice and Conduct and Competency Committee? renewal? - It's not a contract as we manage it in house 5.
 What is your annual intranet budget? - No budget - Sharepoint is covered within our O365 subscription 6.
 Do you share an intranet/IT services with other organisations, if so who? - No 7.
 Which team and/or individual(s) are responsible for managing your intranet internally?
 ICT team 8.
 Are you using the Office365 suite?
 If so, which applications from the suite are in use? - Outlook, word, excel, sharepoint, teams, powerpoint, OneDrive 9.
 Which team and/or individual(s) are responsible for your intranet's procurement within the organisation? - N/A 10.
 Is your Active Directory hosted onpremise, or in the cloud? - On prem 11.
 Could you provide us with a link to your Digital Workplace Strategy? - Not at this time as the strategy is still in a draft form and not in circulation yet.
 4 August 2020 The following request was made: We provide the following response: 1.
-How many people are employed by your organisation, including full time and partime? part You have asked for details (including professional registration numbers, names, and dates of all the 2.
+How many people are employed by your organisation, including full time and part time?
+You have asked for details (including professional registration numbers, names, and dates of all the 2.
 What is your current intranet solution?
 (Sharepoint, Wordpress, Invotra, etc) cases during the last ten years (including where to 3.
-How long have you been using this intranet solution? access the transcripts) brought to our attention (or our predecessor) which have involved - 4.
-When is your intranet contract up for renewal? our predecessor) willou have involved - 4.
-When is your intranet contract up for renewal?
-5. What is your annual intranet budget?
-6. Do you share an intranet/IT services with other organisations, if so who?
-Issues of freedom of expression internally?
+How long have you been using this intranet solution? access the transcripts) brought to our attention (or 4.
+When is your intranet contract up for renewal? our predecessor) which have involved - 5.
+What is your annual intranet budget? , , , , , , , , , , , , , , , , , , , , 6.
+Do you share an intranet/IT services with other organisations, if so who?
+7. Which team and/or individual(s) are responsible for managing your intranet Issues of freedom of expression internally?